 Endodontics or root canal treatment focuses on pulp within the tooth.
 Disease or injury to this area can affect the tooth and be saved with a root canal.

-The staff at 32 Pearls are specialized endodontists in the treatment and advancement of root canal therapy and use state-of-the-art equipment and technology to ensure the success of your root canal.
+The staff at 32 Pearls offer root canal therapy and use state-of-the-art equipment and technology to ensure your root canal’s success.

 Fast.
 Most people return to work or regular activity in a few hours.
 Swelling subsides between two to four hours.
 Resting is best.

-Call 32 Pearls Endodontists root canal specialists at (206) 322-8862 for a consultation or see our Seatle 32 Pearls or Tacoma 32 Pearls contact page on this website to ask questions to a live consultant, email us or leave a message.
+Call the 32 Pearls root canal team at (206) 322-8862 for a consultation or see our Seatle 32 Pearls or Tacoma 32 Pearls contact page on this website to ask questions to a live consultant, email us or leave a message.